 Fine Tune - Transpose the pitch +/- 100 cents (1 semitone).

-Where does DirectWave look for samples? - DirectWave will scan FLM User Files under My Recordings, My Samples and My Tracks for any WAV (8, 16, 24 or 32 Bit) and MP3 format samples.
-It will also scan My Instruments for .instr and .dwp multi-sampled instruments (see below).
+Where does DirectWave look for samples? - DirectWave will scan User Files for any WAV (8, 16, 24 or 32 Bit) and MP3 format samples.
+It will also scan for .instr and .dwp multi-sampled instruments (see below).

 Make your own multi-sample instruments